ianderrington/genai/docs/Using/examples/by_field/science/biology/proteins.md

 🚧 Under construction 🦺

-**Please consider contributing modifications or suggestions to improve this [here](https://github.com/ianderrington/genai)**

 Generating or modifying protein sequences to improve behavior, or to create novel behavior, is is a powrful application for AI.
-Guided through evolutionary-techniques, Bayesian optimization, and/or with the use of language models, they can vasly accelerate the development of biotechnological tools, as well as for identifying targets and avenues for therapeutics.

-Protein language models, PLMs, are increasingly useful in predicting structure and function of proteins.
+Guided through evolutionary-techniques, Bayesian optimization, and/or with the use of protein language models (PLMS), they can vastly accelerate the development of biotechnological tools, as well as for identifying targets and avenues for therapeutics.
+Because of their ability to represent the 'language of proteins', PLMS are increasingly important in predicting structure and function of proteins.

 ## Strategy